ruimarnjr/the-book-squad/README.md

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)

 For some/all of your features, you may choose to reference the specific project files that implement them.

 ## Testing
-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-## Testing